-A student may decide to withdraw or can be asked to withdraw from the double degree programme by withdrawing from the second degree programme.
+A student may decide to withdraw or can be asked to withdraw from the Double Degree programme by withdrawing from the second degree programme.
 However, he/she is not allowed to withdraw from the first degree (i.e. originally offered degree) programme and transfer to the second degree programme.
-All the modules which the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the CAP for the single degree.
+All the modules that the student has taken to fulfil the requirements of the second degree will be reflected in the transcript and included in the computation of the CAP for the single degree.

 No DDP withdrawal is allowed in the midst of a semester (except for graduating cases).
 DDP students can request to withdraw from the second degree after results release up to the first week of the following semester.

-For students admitted in AY2013/14 and before, who exit the DDP shall be allowed to exercise S/U on the modules taken in the immediate past semester provided they submit their S/U requests to their home faculty by the first week of the following semester.
+For students admitted in AY2013/14 and before, who exit the DDP shall be allowed to exercise S/U on the modules taken in the immediate past semester provided they submit their S/U requests to their Home Faculty/School by the first week of the following semester.

 Double Degree Programme Minimum MC Requirement